stephen-bapple/jokes-on-the-go/README.md

 ### generate_proto.sh
 Run `./generate_proto.sh` to generate both the Go protobuf stubs and the Kotlin protobuf stubs.

+### create-self-certs.sh
+Used for local development to create a self signed cert chain only valid for a local network.
+What certificate and key are loaded is configured by setting the appropriate variables in a .env file, as specified by env.template.

 ### protoc-gen-grpc-kotlin.sh
 The script `./protoc-gen-grpc-kotlin.sh` is used as a facade to the .jar file plugin for kotlin code stub generation.
 The protoc compiler expects a direct executable, requiring wrapping the jar.